Last updated: 180901, … 221214

 I’ve recently been inspired to dig into some of the more fiddly AD&D rules, and have been impressed at how well those rules work once I understand them, so I thought I’d try Surprise again.
 That said, I’ve modified the below just a bit to be consistent with the rest of my house rules (see Initiative).
-I also limit surprise to a single attack per segment, without stacking, to a maximum of 2 segments.
-That’s intentional, otherwise 7th level Elven Ranger catching someone completely flat-footed could gain 10 melee attacks during surprise (and more extreme examples exist!)
+I limit surprise to a single attack per segment, without stacking, to a maximum of 2 attacks.
+That’s intentional, otherwise 7th level Elven Ranger catching someone completely flat-footed could gain 10 melee attacks during Surprise (and more extreme examples exist!)

 Modifiers to the Chance of Being Surprised (Your Die)

-- With a proficiency check, characters with Alertness are surprised only on 1 in d6 (decreasing the range by 1, normally to 1 in d6 instead of 1-2 in d6).
-This does not stack with other class abilities–those classes effectively have this proficiency without a requirement for a proficiency check.
+- With a proficiency check, characters with Alertness decrease the range by 1, normally to 1 in d6 instead of 1-2 in d6.
+Assuming an ability to communicate to others in the party, their chance of being surprised is also reduced by that amount.
+Otherwise treat the number of segments they are surprised as reduced by 1.
+Interpretation: This does not stack with the class abilities that reduce the chance of being surprised—those classes effectively have this proficiency without the requirement for a proficiency slot or proficiency check.

 Modifiers to the Chance of Surprising Others (Their Die)

 Surprise capability relates to special movement ability and possibly other factors (DMG, p.
 194).
 A party with an increased chance to surprise their opponents increases their opponents’ range from 1-2 in d6 to 1-3 or more (also increasing the potential number of segments that their opponent(s) can be surprised), but only if that increased chance of surprise is true for the entire party (e.g., all rangers, a group of only halflings and elves 90’ in advance not wearing armor, all huge spiders, etc.).